-How to apply for funding to provide paid internships for teaching.
+How to apply for funding to provide teaching internships in mathematics and physics.

 Who can apply

-Your partnership lead should submit the application as they will have overall responsibility for the budget.
-However, they should work in collaboration with the partner schools and ITT provider to develop the proposals.
+The partnership lead should submit the application as they will have overall responsibility for the budget.
+However, they should work in collaboration with partners to develop the proposal.

-It is expected the programme will take place at the end of undergraduates’ penultimate year, and should last for 4 weeks.
+The programme will take place towards the end of the academic year and should last for 4 weeks.

 - a combination of teaching, running science projects, offering intensive support for children who are struggling, and helping with experiments and laboratory work

-- one-to-one mentors who are good or outstanding classroom teachers in their specialism
+- access to one-to-one mentors who are good or outstanding classroom teachers in their specialism

 - opportunities to network with qualified subject specialists

 We expect the design of the programme to include measures to support and encourage interns to apply for teacher training.
-This might include:
+This may include:

 - continued contact with their mentor

-- support for the intern to make an application through UCAS or Teach First if appropriate and undertake their skills tests
+- support for the intern to make an application for ITT

-- guarantee of an interview for any ITT places that they apply for at that partnership
+- guarantee of an interview for any ITT places that they apply for at your partnership

-All interns should register with Get into Teaching so they can receive additional support.
+All interns should register with Get into Teaching so they can get additional support.